TimNatal1887/RecipEATS-Project/README.md

 ## TWO (2) User Personas:

 (1) Here's **Alex**, he's a dessert fiend, but absolutely can't have any recipe that includes sugar, which for sweetness, could be replaced with the following: agave, honey, or coconut shavings/flakes.
-He's on the right site and app for his sweet-tooth cravings, with our recipEATS!
+He's on the right site for his sweet-tooth cravings, with our recipEATS app!

 (2) Very different to Alex, is **Jennifer**.
 She's OK with a lil' brown, or even white sugar in her life, but she's absolutely allergic to gluten.
 So the term 'gluten-free' is her friend, where it helps her avoid ingredients which include flour, wheat (& its derivatives), rye, barley, malt, and more.

 ## Heaven Seven Group Dynamic
 *Marlon Regis* - marlonregis@pursuit.org
 Coming into this already-established team, I wasted no time in trying to gel together with my new squad, of whom Lenny is also a 'transfer' and new team-member.
-Walked squad member Haiyah in our `wireframe.cc` designed wireframes; contributed data for our manual API using my creativity and ChatGPT, with entries for our `Recipes` and `Reviews` data-points for our object structure; manned this `Readme.md` file from start to finish; navigated together w/Tim, the code for functionality in the `Recipes` component file; provided daily organizational updates in `Trello Board`; and set-up zoom on weekend for squad-time (w/Dan) for any blockers, which we had re `Carousel` component functionality.
+Walked squad member Haiyah in our `wireframe.cc` designed wireframes; contributed data for our manual API using my creativity and ChatGPT, with entries for our `Recipes` and `Reviews` data-points into our object structure; manned this `Readme.md` file as well as our `slides` presentation using the  "Tome" platform, from start to finish; navigated together w/Tim, the code for functionality in the `Recipes` component file; provided daily organizational updates in `Trello Board`; and set-up zoom on weekend for squad-time (w/Dan) for any blockers, which we had re `Carousel` component functionality.

 *Lenny Lopez* - lennylopez@pursuit.org
 A role of wearing many hats, Lenny really stepped up in his role and approach to style our `Landing page`, working together with Haiyah and Tim.
-Lenny also worked with Haiyah on the `Recipe.jsx` component.
-Even shifted and moved the `About Us` link on the Landing page, away from being too noticeable near to the header.
+Lenny also worked with Haiyah on the `Recipe` component.
+His input and ideas to shift and move the `About Us` link around from its original position on the Landing page, away from being too noticeable near the header, was crucial.

 *Haiyah Perez* - haiyahperez@pursuit.org
-Haiyah, one of the original 'Heaven Seven' members, worked by starting off in the `About Us` page and `Landing page`, as well as built the majority of code for functionality in the `Recipe.jsx`file.
-She also spent a few days figuring out the functionality using outside libraries pertaining to the `carasoul component` just to make us all look good, anytime a user stumbles upon our Landing Page.
+Haiyah, one of the original 'Heaven Seven' members, worked by starting off in the `About Us` page and `Landing page`, as well as built the majority of code for functionality in the `Recipe`component.
+She also spent a few days figuring out the functionality using outside libraries pertaining to the `carasoul component` -- one of her many ideas, to make us all look good.
+A great first impression anytime a user stumbles upon our Landing Page? ✅!

 *Timothy Natal* - timothynatal@pursuit.org
 Last, but certainly not least, Tim's role was an integral one for the squad, as the recipEATS! app is his brainchild.
 He tested and built the code in most components, including the `Recipes` component that myself and Tim worked on together.
 Again, there isn't much Tim didn't do.
-He's the part human, part AI filter function, working on CSS files across the board, and especially the `App.jsx` file.
-He's worked on the `ReviewsForm` and `RecipeDetails` components and chipping away at any ideas that may fit into the 'stretch goals' category.
+He's the part human, part AI filter function, working on CSS files across the board, deployed frontend and backend links, and also tirelessly worked in the `App.jsx` file.
+He built and created the `ReviewsForm`, `ReviewsEditForm` and `RecipeDetails` components, chipping away at any ideas that may fit into our 'stretch goals' category.

-As a group, Haiyah and Tim were already the original personnel of 'Heaven Seven', whilst Lenny and myself, Marlon were the recent infiltrators.
-Overall, we got along, and daily we were pretty much engaged to the tasks at hand.
+As a group, Haiyah and Tim were already the original personnel of 'Heaven Seven', whilst Lenny and myself, Marlon, were the recent 'infiltrators' haa!
+Overall, we got along, and we were pretty much engaged with each other daily, tackling the tasks at hand.
 A warning: don't ever work on a recipes/food app, without having a proper meal on your stomach!
 Anyway, the idea for the app was Tim's.
 Here's our `Team Norms` link: https://docs.google.com/document/d/1FETAEXKfVJviGIdRROPBv5K7-wRZFbXqEYB6R62w6Z0/edit

 **Set Up Instructions**
 # Deploying Frontend on Netlify: